intersystems/healthshare-sample-container-deploy/README.md

 ## Structure

 This repository is structured into two top level directories: `sample_deploy` and `sample_configs`.
-- `sample_deploy` contains the directory structure recommended to deploy a HS container stack.
+- `sample_deploy` contains the directory structure recommended to deploy an HS container stack.
-While the directory structure can be altered, this would require overriding variables in the environment (.env) files.
+While the directory structure can be altered, this requires that you override variables in the environment (.env) files.
 - `sample_configs` contain example configuration files for configuring the different types of HS applications.